geopm/geopm/tutorial/agent/README.md

 returned by plugin_name() used for registration.
 This Agent requires values for two policies listed in policy_names(); these are provided in example_policy.json.
 Pass this configuration file to launcher with the --geopm-policy option or by setting GEOPM_POLICY=example_config.json.
+Note that to be recognized as a agent plugin, the shared library filename must begin with "libgeopmagent_" and end in ".so.0.0.0".
 Be sure that both the ExampleIO plugin and the ExampleAgent plugin are in GEOPM_PLUGIN_PATH.

 An example run script is provided in agent_tutorial.sh.
 It uses the